Buildings insurance

 Will buildings insurance cover rising damp?

 Most insurance policies won’t cover you for damage caused by rising damp or for condensation.
 But if you have rising damp, you’ll need to tell your insurance provider.
-Buildings insurance typically covers one-off events that cause damage to your home.
-Damage due to damp happens over a long period of time so isn’t usually covered.

 Can I get buildings insurance in a flood risk area?

-It can be difficult to get buildings insurance if your home is in an area prone to flooding, but the government’s Flood Re scheme should be able to help.
+It can be difficult to get buildings insurance if your home is in an area prone to flooding.
+But the government’s Flood Re scheme should be able to help.
 It’s designed to make sure people in high flood risk areas can get cover for their homes at affordable prices.

 Does buildings insurance cover subsidence?

-Your buildings insurance policy should cover the cost of repairing damage to your house caused by subsidence, but make sure you check.
 If you make a claim for subsidence, or if your home has a history of it, you may find that you have to pay a higher premium.
 And you’ll probably have to pay a higher excess in the future – potentially as much as £1,000.

 Do I have to get buildings insurance through my mortgage provider?

-No, you don’t, although some mortgage providers will include buildings insurance as part of a mortgage package.
-If they don’t and they try to sell it to you separately, you don’t have to take it.
 You’re free to shop around to find the right buildings insurance for you.
 But make sure it gives you adequate cover or your mortgage provider might not accept it.

 Do leaseholders need buildings insurance?

-If it hasn’t been taken care of by the freeholder, then you’ll need to arrange your own buildings insurance.
+If it hasn’t been taken care of by the freeholder, you’ll need to arrange your own buildings insurance.

 Am I covered for renovations and extensions?